 - clinic nurse notes

 - details of treatments

 - medical history

 - medicines administered

 - record of the face-to-face treatment, and

-- signed consent to treatment and to the sharing of information with other healthcare professionals in an emergency.
+- signed consent to treatment and to the sharing of information with other healthcare professionals and next of kin in an emergency.

 Patients were given aftercare advice and leaflets.
 A copy of their treatment record was also emailed to them after the consultation to pass to other healthcare professionals, such as their GP for continued care if appropriate.